hydromisc/hydromisc/doc/nutrient-design.md

 [^7]: Sulfuric acid or nitric acid would have a more favorable effect on the nutrient profile, but they're more and much more dangerous respectively.
-Citric acid would have no effect on the nutrient profile, but it breaks down quickly upon contact with the plants or reservoir microbiota, becoming ineffective as quickly as within hours.
+Citric acid would have no effect on the nutrient profile, but it breaks down upon contact with the plants or reservoir microbiota, becoming ineffective as quickly as within hours.

 [^8]: Papers studying plant response to those micronutrients generally